sciactive/pnotify/README.md

   * `dirX === 'left'` means `firstposX` is relative to the **right** edge.
   * `dirX === 'right'` means `firstposX` is relative to the **left** edge.
 * Stacks are independent of each other, so a stack doesn't know and doesn't care if it overlaps (and blocks) another stack.
-* Stack objects are used and manipulated by PNotify, and therefore, should be a variable when passed.
+* Stack objects are used and manipulated by PNotify, and therefore, should likely be a variable when passed.
+Only use `stack: new Stack({...})` in your options if you intend to have only one notice open like that.

 Stack methods:

-* `forEach(callback, newestFirst)`<br>
+* `forEach(callback, { start = 'oldest', dir = 'newer', skipModuleHandled = false } = {})`<br>
-  Run a callback for all the notices in the stack.
+  Run a callback for all the notices in the stack. `start` can be 'head', 'tail', 'oldest', or 'newest'. `dir` can be 'next', 'prev', 'older', or 'newer'.
 * `position()`<br>
   Position all the notices in the stack.
+* `queuePosition(milliseconds = 10)`<br>
+  Queue a position call in that many milliseconds, unless another one is queued beforehand.
 * `close()`<br>
   Close all the notices in the stack.
 * `open()`<br>